postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

    Once the Postman.desktop file is created, the Postman app can be opened using application launchers.
 You can check your desktop and double-click the Postman icon.

    **Note:**
-   1. Avoid starting postman using ```sudo``` command, this will mess up the permissions on the files created by postman.
+   1. Avoid starting postman using ```sudo``` command, this will create permission issues on the files created by postman.

    2. Make sure you have read/write permission for ```~/.config``` folder where Postman stores the information